 A 2-day, CEU/CME-accredited class that provides experienced and novice investigators as well as research professionals with the tools and guidance they will need to be compliant and scientifically, operationally, and fiscally responsible while conducting research at the Health System.

 In support of the Health System’s core mission to improve treatment and the delivery of care by advancing research, the Feinstein Institute provides training on the nuts and bolts of conducting clinical research.
 This class empowers and equips investigators and research professionals with the knowledge and tools to navigate through this daunting regulatory environment, with an aim to foster success in their research careers at the Health System.
 Integrated within this 2-day class are interactive activities such as current case studies where students are able to relate to real life scenarios to understand core concepts for good clinical practice (GCP) in research.
 Completion of Day 1 or a Navigating Clinical Research Class prior to 2015 is required in order to attend Day 2.
-The completion of both days is an option to satisfy Health System GCP training requirements for those involved in sponsor-investigator trials.

 DAY 1 is beneficial for everyone involved in clinical research and offers training on the basics.
 It covers fundamentals of conducting research, available research support services, grants process, IRB policies and procedures, and research billing.